These isolated islands where to put your surfboard

 To avoid the crowded surf spots of France this summer, here are some isolated islands to plan your next surf trip.

 Hossegor, Pipeline, Jaws, Nazaré, Margaret River...
-In the surfing world, some names come up more than others when it comes to evoking the most emblematic spots of the discipline.
-But these places, which are popular with the best surfers, are often crowded and the locals obviously have priority over visitors to enjoy them as is customary in the water when a "foreigner" discovers the place.
-In order to be more peaceful and to make you want to go to more secret places, we have listed below five isolated islands to enjoy the waves while avoiding the crowds.
-Of course, some destinations require a lot of organisation and a large budget.
-But paradise is at the end of the road...
+In the world of surfing, some names come up more than others when it comes to evoking the discipline's most emblematic spots.
+But these spots are often crowded, and locals obviously have priority over visitors to enjoy them, as is customary in the water when a "foreigner" discovers the place.
+In the interests of peace of mind, and to whet your appetite for more secret locations, we've listed below five secluded islands where you can enjoy the waves while avoiding the crowds at their peak.
+Of course, some destinations require a great deal of organization and a substantial budget.
+But paradise is just around the corner...

 Nias Island (Indonesia)